CMSO-transducing tree-like graph decompositions: Transducing modular decompositions

 \section{Transducing modular decompositions}

 The set of modules of a directed graph is a specific example of a particular type of set system, a ``weakly-partitive set system'' (and a ``partitive set system'' in the case of an undirected graph).
 In this section, we first give a general \CMSO[2]-transduction to obtain the canonical tree-like decomposition of a weakly-partitive set system from the set system itself.
 We then show how to obtain the modular decomposition of a graph via a \CMSO[2]-transduction as an application.
+To capture the structure of weakly-partitive set systems we translate the structural theorem (\autoref{thm:weakly-partitive tree}) in the form given by Rao \cite{raoThesis} into a transduction using \autoref{thm:transduce laminar tree}.
+Since weakly partitive set systems can be reconstructed by an \MSO transduction from their canonical tree-like decompositions, we obtain as a corollary that weakly-partitive set systems are equivalent \emph{w.r.t.} \CMSO[2]-transductions to their canonical tree-like decompositions.
+It is worth mentionning that Courcelle provides similar transductions for the modular decomposition of directed graphs, but using order-invariant MSO \cite{Courcelle06}, and the Tutte decomposition of 2-connected graphs, but using incidence relation \cite{Courcelle99}.
+Corollaries of our result is that we can compute such canonical decompositions using only \CMSO[2] and on the basis of the edge relation.
+This answers questions raised in \cite{Courcelle99,Courcelle06} about computing them in \CMSO[2] using the edge relation.